Pantera: 1995–1999: Band tensions and The Great Southern Trendkill

 According to the Abbott brothers, Anselmo began behaving strangely and distanced himself from the band when they returned to the road in 1995.
 The rest of the band members first thought that fame had gotten to Anselmo, but Anselmo cited back pain from years of intense performances as the reason for his erratic behavior.
 Anselmo attempted to alleviate his pain through alcohol, but this, as he admitted, was affecting his performances and "putting some worry into the band."
 Doctors predicted that with surgery, Anselmo's back problem could be corrected, but with a long recovery time.
 Unwilling to spend so long away from the band, Anselmo refused, and began using heroin as a painkiller.

 After stating at a Montreal concert that "rap music advocates the killing of white people", Anselmo denied accusations of racism and issued an apology, stating that he was drunk and that his remarks were a mistake.
 In 1995, the supergroup Down, one of Anselmo's many side projects, released their debut album, NOLA, but shortly afterwards the group members returned to their respective bands, leaving Down inactive for several years.

 Pantera's eighth studio album, The Great Southern Trendkill, was released on May 7, 1996, and is often considered their "overlooked" album.
 Anselmo recorded the vocals for this release in Nine Inch Nails frontman Trent Reznor's studio in New Orleans while the rest of the band recorded in Dallas.
 In comparison to the band's previous efforts, there was emphasis on vocal overdubbing in a somewhat "demonic" fashion.
 Drug abuse is a recurring theme in The Great Southern Trendkill, as exemplified by tracks such as "Suicide Note Pt.
 I/Pt.
 II", "10's", and "Living Through Me (Hell's Wrath)".
 "Drag the Waters" was the album's only music video.
-The album's other single, "Floods", achieved acclaim largely because of Darrell's complex guitar solo, which ranked No. 15 on Guitar World magazine's list of the "100 Greatest Guitar Solos" of all time.
+The album's other single, "Floods", achieved acclaim largely because of Darrell's complex guitar solo, which ranked number 15 on Guitar World magazine's list of the "100 Greatest Guitar Solos" of all time.